 The beaches in Victoria are also beautiful during the winter, although expect more clouds, rain, and wind.
 Usually, it won’t rain all day though, so you’ll still find good times to walk on the beach.
 The winter is also a good time for looking in tide pools and storm watching!

 It’s easy to get to Victoria by plane or ferry.
 If you fly, you can rent a car on the island to help you get around.
 Alternatively, if you take the ferry, you can bring your car (here are some tips to save money while traveling with BC Ferries).

-Other Beautiful Beaches Around Southern Vancouver Island
+Other Beautiful Beaches around Southern Vancouver Island

 Southern Vancouver Island has many beautiful beaches, so you shouldn’t just limit yourself to exploring the beaches around Victoria!

-Some of my favorite beaches on the south side of the island are found along Highway 14.
+Some of our favorite beaches on the south side of the island are found along Highway 14.
 This highway connects Victoria to Port Renfrew.
 The small coastal community of Port Renfrew is home to the magical Botanical Beach.
 It also has the trailheads for the Juan de Fuca Trail and the famous West Coast Trail.

 Highway 14 features many beaches with beautiful waterfalls that cascade right onto the beach.
-I recommend checking out Sandcut Beach, which has two amazing waterfalls flowing into a pool of water on the beach.
+We recommend checking out Sandcut Beach, which has two amazing waterfalls flowing into a pool of water on the beach.
 Other beaches with waterfalls are Mystic Beach and Sombrio Beach, both in the Juan de Fuca Provincial Park.